 Integrative Seminars provide an in-depth examination of specific topics or themes related to one or more of the University's professional majors.
-Geared for a general audience, these courses evaluate their topics from a variety of perspectives, including those from the disciplines of history, the social
+Geared for a general audience, these courses evaluate their topics from a variety of perspectives, including those from the disciplines of history, the social sciences and/or the humanities.
+These junior-year, writing-intensive courses help students develop their Initiative competency by encouraging them to take intellectual risks as they explore real-world issues using advanced research, communication and critical-thinking skills.

-DECMTHD-300 / ISEM-378 Ethnographic Research Methods ISEM-302 Telling Stories, Selling Stories ISEM-360 Human Behavior and the Physical Environment
+DECMTHD-300 / ISEM-378 Ethnographic Research Methods ISEM-302: Telling Stories, Selling Stories ISEM-304: Cultures of Health and Illness ISEM-340: Sustainability and Development in the Non-Western World ISEM-360 Human Behavior and the Physical Environment